Today marks the official start of Red Ribbon Week, which continues through Oct. 31.

 The following summer, communities in California, Illinois and Virginia were encouraging students to wear red ribbons in late October, and in 1988, the National Family Partnership organized the first national Red Ribbon Week.
 The eight-day event was formally chaired by President Ronald Reagan and the first lady.

-Thirty years later, millions annually display their red ribbons, which have come to symbolize commitments to living healthy, drug-free lives that reduce the demand for illegal drugs — and the violence that accompanies them.
-This year’s theme is “Life Is Your Journey, Travel Drug Free.”
+More than 30 years later, millions annually display their red ribbons, which have come to symbolize commitments to living healthy, drug-free lives that reduce the demand for illegal drugs — and the violence that accompanies them.
+This year’s theme is “Send a message.
+Stay drug free.”

-Last month, the Orange County Board of Education endorsed Red Ribbon Week with a resolution that affirmed the importance of schools and communities launching unified and visible drug prevention programs.
+The Orange County Board of Education recently endorsed Red Ribbon Week with a resolution that affirmed the importance of schools and communities launching unified and visible drug prevention programs.
 Board members also encouraged the commitment of time and resources to ensure the success of Red Ribbon Week and other year-round prevention strategies.

-And one final footnote to the story of Enrique “Kiki” Camarena.
+And here’s a final footnote to the story of Enrique “Kiki” Camarena.
 According to the Red Ribbon Week website, Camarena’s mother initially tried to dissuade him from joining the federal Drug Enforcement Administration.
 Yet Kiki believed he had found his calling.

 “I’m only one person,” he reportedly said, “but I want to make a difference.”